kevinpt/vhdl-extras/doc/index.rst

 This library provides some "extra" bits of code that are not found in the standard VHDL libraries.
 With VHDL-extras you can create designs that will resize to varying data widths, compute with time, frequency, and clock cycles, include error correction, and many more commonly encountered issues in digital logic design.
 These packages can be used for logic simulations and, in most cases, can be synthesized to hardware with an FPGA or ASIC target.

 All of the packages are designed to work with VHDL-93.
-In cases where forward compatibility is broken in newer VHDL standards an alternate package is provided.
-The code should work in most VHDL-93 compliant tools.
-In one instance with the :ref:`timing_ops` package, a simplified Xilinx specific implementation is provided because of limitations with the XST synthesizer.
+Alternate packages supporting newer VHDL standards are provided where new language features provide enhanced functionality or where forward compatibility is broken.
+The core code should work in most VHDL-93 compliant tools.
+In one instance with the :ref:`timing_ops` package, a simplified Xilinx specific implementation is provided because of limitations with the XST synthesizer (fixed in Vivado).

 Requirements
 ============

 You can use the VHDL-extras library files piecemeal with no tools other than the simulator or synthesizer you will process them with.
-If you wish to use the provided Modelsim build scripts you will need Modelsim, Python 2.x, and GNU make.
+If you wish to use the provided Modelsim build scripts you will need Modelsim, Python 2.x, sed, grep, and GNU make.
 To run the test suite you will need Python 2.7 and Modelsim.
 See the sections on :ref:`installation` and :ref:`testing` for more information on setting up the VHDL-extras library.
 You can get optional colorized output from the build and test scripts by installing the Python colorama package.

 The Code